 What Is a Home Inventory?

 A home inventory is simply a record of the contents of your home.
 The record can be in writing, on video, or a series of labeled photos.
 What’s most important is that a home inventory can serve as the basis for preparing a complete statement of losses if a disaster should strike, helping to get a claim processed more easily and quickly.

 Steps to Creating a Home Inventory

 How you go about creating a home inventory is up to you.
 But for most of us, starting simply will make the process less daunting.
-(Home inventory software, such as “Know Your Stuff” from the Insurance Information Institute, is also available free of charge to help you build your home inventory.
-Go to www.knowyourstuff.org.)
+These tips from the Insurance Information Institute can help you create a home inventory so filing an insurance claim is much easier.
 The more detail you include, the better.

 The easiest approach